 The aims of the CIDG are to impact on policy and research in tropical diseases through the production of high quality, relevant, systematic reviews, and to lead developments in review quality improvement and effective dissemination of findings.
 Our plans for achieving this are set out in our Strategic Plan.

-Furthermore, CIDG work according to the guiding principles set out in the EHCRC Publishing Policy document.
+Furthermore, the CIDG works according to the guiding principles set out in the EHCRC Publishing Policy document.